Setting Your Brand Colors in the Component Library

 Congratulations!
 You have set your brand colors for the Design System.
 You can now move on to customize other elements or dive deeper:

-If you are experienced in using Figma and have a good understanding of Design Systems built with the Atomic Design method, further customization is also possible, like adding custom graphics, images, or changing the look of the main components (atoms, molecules, etc.).
+If you are experienced in using Figma and have a good understanding of Design Systems built with the Atomic Design method, further customization is also possible, such as adding custom graphics, images, or changing the look of the main components (atoms, molecules, etc.).

 Please note that these modifications result in additional implementation work if you would like to keep the Figma Design System in line with its implemented version.